 Menu Close

-Fellow of the Gund Institute for Environment, Professor of Natural Resources, University of Vermont
+Fellow of the Gund Institute for Environment, Professor of Natural Resources and Environmental Science, University of Vermont

-One theme ties my research and that of my students together: erosion.
+One theme ties my research and that of my students together: human/landscape interaction.
 Over the past two decades, my students and I have used a variety of techniques to figure how, where, and how quickly material is shed from Earth's surface.
 We have used cosmogenic isotopes such as 10-Be to track sediment from its origin on bedrock outcrops to its resting place in sedimentary deposits all over the world.
-In the arctic, we've examined the influence of ice temperature on glacial erosion in Baffin Island and Greenland.
+In the arctic, we've examined glacial erosion and climate change in Baffin Island and Greenland.
 In the deserts of Australia, we've demonstrated that rock surfaces remain nearly unchanged over millions of years.
 In Vermont, we've used lake cores, alluvial fan trenches, and the historic image record to document how 10,000 years of mega storms and 200 years of human impact have changed the face of our landscape.
+My current focus is on climate records, climate change, and public engagement in science.

 Experience